JatinVashisht1/Let-s-Cook-It/README.md

 1. Clone this repository.
 2. Open the project in Android Studio.
-3. Build and run the application on an emulator or a physical device with Android OS version X.X and above.
+3. Build and run the application on an emulator or a physical device with Android OS version 5.1 and above.

 ## Getting Started